 Here's a simple and delicious Mutton Handi Kebab recipe, passed down through generations!
-I adapted it from a charming little kebab shop from Birbhum district of West Bengal.
+I adapted it from a charming little kebab shop from the Birbhum district of West Bengal.

 Jump to: